philip-g-mak/BasicDockerApp/README.md

 This application is the best application ever and is already on the conygre docker repo.

 # How to configure installation
-Create file daemon.json in /etc/docker/
-You may need to switch user using
+Create file daemon.json in /etc/docker/ to pull from insecure docker registries You may need to switch user using

     bash: sudo su